 Join CPTCLA Today

 The CPTCLA is the oldest legal association dedicated to practitioners of Intellectual Property law in North and South Carolina.
-CPTCLA hosts an annual Spring CLE seminar in North Carolina, as well as a Fall seminar in South Carolina, offering a combined nine to twelve hours of CLE credit.
-Our Spring CLE is being planned for May 2012 in the Charlotte, NC Arena for 7.25 hours of CLE credit.
-We will have a great line-up of speakers.
-Please Join us.
+CPTCLA typically hosts an annual Spring CLE seminar in North Carolina, as well as a Fall CLE seminar in South Carolina, offering approximately nine to twelve hours of CLE credit on a yearly basis.
+Our Fall CLE meeting will be held on September 26-27, 2025 at the Kiawah Island Golf Resort on Kiawah Island, SC.
+We are currently finalizing a great line-up of speakers.
+JOIN US

 Board Members